CSS to Hide Title

 On occasion jobs may be of such a nature that determination of an hourly wage rate is not practical.
 Compensation for these types of positions can be on a non-hourly or salaried basis.
 When there is no direct relationship between effort and hours worked, the position may be established as non-hourly or salaried.
 Such positions are frequently managerial/supervisory or otherwise semi- or para-professional in nature, requiring the employee to "work upon demand," apply special skills, or both.
 Student managers/supervisors of University Centers, theaters and other cultural events, summer orientation leaders and residence hall counselors are typical examples of non-hourly student employees.
 Student employees in this category are paid through the regular student payroll system on a lump sum payment.

-Wage increases may not exceed the salary range for the student’s position.
 The Wage Guidelines are available on the Human Resources Payroll Information webpage.

 When an employee is consistently tardy, absent, or does not perform specified tasks satisfactorily, the employing department has a right to terminate that student’s employment.
 First, however, every effort should be made to counsel the employee and offer the opportunity to improve.